 Cutting Box Joints

-A sliding router table jig, such as the Rockler Router Table Box Joint Jig works with any router table with a miter slot.
+A sliding router table jig, such as the Router Table Box Joint Jig (above) works with any router table with a miter slot.
 The jig's sliding fence holds the workpiece vertically and guides it over the router bit.
-The jig works much the same way as a sliding table saw box joint jig, except that instead of having a pin attached to its sliding fence, the Rockler jig has a guide rail that's used to evenly space notches along the length of the joint.
-By switching rails and router bits, you can use the jig to cut 1/4-in., 3/8-in. or 1/2-in. box joints.
+This jig features interchangeable brass indexing keys to index each slot location with a straight router bit.
+By switching indexing keys and router bits, you can use this jig to cut 1/4-in., 3/8-in. or 1/2-in. box joints.
 For larger projects, the Router Table XL Box Joint Jig will cut 1/2" and 3/4" box joints.

 The smooth-sliding sled features long ''skis'' that keep it square to the bit and tabs on the bottom that stop the sled at the end of the cut.
 Lock it into the miter slot of your router table with our comfortable Easy-to-Grip knobs and you're ready to rout.

 Making Box Joints with a Table Saw and Jig

 The most common and economical option for cutting box joints with a table saw is to use a simple scrap-made jig that fits on a miter gauge.
 It amounts to a scrap fence with a short pin that protrudes out from it.
 The width of this pin matches the width of the pins the jig produces.
 The jig is positioned and fixed to the miter gauge such that the pin is one pin distance away from the router bit or dado blade that will cut the corresponding slot for the joint.
 As each slot is cut, the workpiece is reset on the jig with a slot fitted over the jig pin.
 A series of repeated passes, shifting the workpiece each time, creates the joint pattern.

 Common box joint jigs consist of a scrap fence with a protruding pin attached to a miter gauge.
 They are easy to make and can be used either on a table saw with a dado blade or on a router table with a straight bit.